- MIS Solutions

 It's worth pointing out that if your ideal scenario is to switch your MIS live on the first day of your financial year, along with the new accounts package and integration link, then this might not work out as you planned.
 MIS implementations needs to be agile and we only work to a specific go-live date on about 10% of our implementations, because the business priorities of our customers change as the project moves on.

-Sometimes a customer will decide that they can't spare the resource to hit the deadlines that they've been set, or decide to add additional modules and want to increase the length of the project, other times a customer will fly through the whole process and be using the system weeks or even months before they had planned.
+Sometimes a customer will decide that they can't spare the resource to hit the deadlines that they've been set, or decide to add additional modules and want to increase the length of the project.
+Other times a customer will fly through the whole process with their MIS partner and be using the system weeks or even months before they had planned.
 That's why an agile approach is so important for MIS implementations and why, in our experience, planning on a very specific go-live date to coincide with the launch of another software solution isn't the best strategy.

 At the end of the day, the timing of your project has to fit in with the needs of the whole business.
 While there are many factors to take into account, you don't need to be constrained by your accounts package - it's perfectly possible to switch it mid-year with a bit of planning.

-For more advice and guidance on planning software implementation projects, you download our guide and resources at - www.tharstern.com/implementation-workbook.
+For more advice and guidance on planning software implementation projects, download our free Implementation Workbook put together by our experts.